lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 3. Build a starter base and add a key lock / code lock
 4. Craft a furnace

-There's a lot more to it than this and I'll go into the details below.
+There's a lot more to it than this and I'll go into detail below.

 ## Finding an area to build